gcocatre/caudec/README.md

 $ caudec -r 2/24/48 -c flac "Daft Punk/Random Access Memories [2013]"
 ```

 Here, if the source is a CD (stereo, 16 bit, 44.1kHz), caudec will leave the source untouched.
-The provided profile only sets a maximum and will not touch the source unless needed, and it will never upscale or upsample (although that can be done with -b and -r separately).
+The provided profile only sets a maximum and will not touch the source unless needed, and it will never upmix, upscale, or upsample (although that can be done with -2, -b and -r separately).
 The profile can be provided with `-r` but also set in `~/.caudecrc`:

 ```
 resamplingProfile='2/24/48'